If you grew up watching “The Brady Bunch” reruns like I did, then this house is probably as familiar as your own.

 They weren’t allowed to show toilets on TV at that time, so you’ll never see one in the kids’ Jack and Jill bathroom.

 They also never showed a Master Bathroom for Mike and Carol, but I always imagined it was behind that screen:

 The real house has two master suites.
-This is the one they show in the listing:

 On the TV show, Mike had a den with a fireplace that was open to the living room on the other side: